The Incident (Lost)

-"The Incident" is the season finale of the fifth season of ABC's Lost, consisting of its 16th and 17th episodes.
+"The Incident" is the season finale of the fifth season of ABC's Lost, consisting of the 16th and 17th episodes.
 Both parts of "The Incident", the show's 102nd and 103rd episodes overall, aired on May 13, 2009, on ABC in the United States.
-The episode was written by executive producers/showrunners Damon Lindelof and Carlton Cuse and directed by Jack Bender.
+The episode was written by executive producers and showrunners Damon Lindelof and Carlton Cuse and directed by Jack Bender.

-Jack Shephard's (Matthew Fox) plan to change the future is met with resistance from others, while John Locke (Terry O'Quinn) assigns Benjamin Linus (Michael Emerson) a difficult task.
+Jack Shephard's (Matthew Fox) plan to change the future is met with resistance from others, while John Locke (Terry O'Quinn) assigns Ben Linus (Michael Emerson) a difficult task.
 This episode features the first appearance of the mysterious leader of the Others, Jacob, after being mentioned several times throughout the series.
-Jacob is portrayed by Mark Pellegrino, and appears in the flashbacks of various Oceanic Flight 815 survivors and mysterious Ajira Flight 316 survivor Ilana (Zuleikha Robinson).
+Jacob is portrayed by Mark Pellegrino and appears in the flashbacks of various Oceanic Flight 815 survivors and mysterious Ajira Flight 316 survivor Ilana (Zuleikha Robinson).

 The episode was watched by 9.428 million viewers, and was well received by critics and audiences.
 It was also nominated for the Primetime Emmy Award for Outstanding Writing for a Drama Series in 2009.